yonkahlon/Zenject/README.md

     This is equivalent to calling `Container.BindAllInterfaces<T>().To<T>()` for every type in the namespace "MyGame.Things".
 This works because, as touched on above, Zenject will skip any bindings in which the concrete type does not actually derive from the base type.
 So even though we are using `AllInterfaces` which matches every single interface in every single loaded assembly, this is ok because it will not try and bind an interface to a type that doesn't implement this interface.

 ## <a id="unbind-rebind"></a>Unbind / Rebind

+It is also possible to remove or replace bindings that were added in another bind statement.
+This is especially useful when used in combination with <a href="#scenes-decorator">Scene Decorators</a>

 1. Unbind - Remove binding from container.